 You can catch food poisoning if you eat something that has been contaminated with germs.

 This can happen if food:

 - is not cooked or reheated thoroughly

-- isn't stored correctly – for example, it's not been frozen or chilled
+- is not stored correctly – for example, it's not been frozen or chilled

 - is left out for too long

 - is handled by someone who's ill or has not washed their hands

 - is eaten after its "use by" date

 Any type of food can cause food poisoning.

 Infections that cause food poisoning

 - campylobacter bacteria – the most common cause of food poisoning in the UK